FortiOS can be configured to use an LDAP server for authentication.

 If Secure Connection is enabled, select STARTTLS or LDAPS.
 Selecting STARTTLS changes the port to 389 and selecting LDAPS changes the port to 636.

-Enable and select the certificate so the FortiGate will only accept a certificate from the LDAP server that is signed by this CA.
+The FortiGate will only accept a certificate from the LDAP server that is signed by this CA.

 When specifying a secure connection, there are some considerations for the certificate used by LDAP to secure the connection.
 The FortiGate checks the certificate presented by the LDAP server for the IP address or FQDN as specified in the Server IP/Name field with the following logic: